MarcelGarus/server/blog/2020-10-09-chest-chunky.md

 Chest's lowest abstraction layer is called *Chunky*.
 In the end, all data should somehow be stored in a file, something like `🌮.chest` (yes, the taco emoji is a great name for a database).
 The Chunky framework will take care of managing access to that file.

-A key question is how to deal with mutating data: If we need to insert some data "in the middle" of the database, we don't want to re-write everything that comes after it.
+A key question is how to deal with **mutating data**:
+If we need to insert some data "in the middle" of the database, we don't want to re-write everything that comes after it.
 Files are a linear stream of bytes and that doesn't quite fit our use case.
 So, the Chunky layer offers an abstraction from that.

 --snip--